Musubi-ai/Musubi/README.md

 controller = Controller()
 controller.launch_scheduler()
 ```
-By default, the scheduler leverages `tasks.json` in `config` folder as a task management configuration and leverages `websites.json` to implement crawling tasks.
-Users can customize these settings by arguments:
+By default, the scheduler uses `tasks.json` in the config folder as a task management configuration and uses `websites.json` to implement crawling tasks.
+Users can customize these settings using arguments:
 ```python
 from musubi.scheduler import Controller